chapel-lang/chapel/doc/rst/technotes/libraries.rst

   ``CHPL_CFLAGS`` are not applicable in that compiler.
 - ``CHPL_LINKER`` and ``CHPL_LINKERSHARED`` store linker commands.

-The other four variables support those five in an attempt to make their contents slightly more readable.
+The internal variables support those others in an attempt to make their contents slightly more readable.

 An example Makefile which uses the generated ``Makefile.foo`` looks like this: